A few years back, I received an unexpected knock on the door late one Friday afternoon.

 Adding an umbrella policy into the mix raises these potential payouts anywhere from one to $10+million.

-Why own it?
+Why own excess liability insurance?

-Umbrella insurance is for “tail risk” events.
+Excess liability insurance is for “tail risk” events.
 These are the accidents/tragedies you hope never happen in life, and their probability of occurring is low.
 But, should they happen, their potential cost can be very high — especially if serious injuries or fatalities are involved.
 In those circumstance, legal settlements can quickly mount into the millions of dollars.

-Umbrella insurance is designed to kick in should one of those rare events occur where damages exceed the limits of your home or auto policy coverage.
+An umbrella policy is designed to kick in should one of those rare events occur where damages exceed the limits of your home or auto policy coverage.
 It protects you from having to forfeit your savings to make up the difference (or from having to declare personal bankruptcy).

 For example, let’s say your teenager hits another car while driving and injures several people severely.
 You are sued to cover their combined medical costs of $800,000.